 The waste generated can be divided into two groups: waste originating in the generation process and waste originating in facilities and offices which is not linked directly to the electricity production process and is generated in maintenance, operation, management and other activities.

 Fly ash and slag in the thermal power plant generation process are the most typical types of waste, together with nuclear waste.
-Approximately 90% of fly ash is reused to produce cement and as filling in infrastructure work; boiler slag is managed for disposal.
+Approximately 78% of fly ash is reused to produce cement and as filling in infrastructure work in 2014; boiler slag is managed for disposal.

 The nuclear waste produced is known as conditioned intermediate- and low-level radioactive waste, i.e., ready for storage at the El Cabril warehouse.
 The IBERDROLA nuclear power plants are included in the Environmental Radiological Monitoring Programme of the Spanish Nuclear Safety Council, which involves taking samples of air, water, soil, etc. on a regular basis in order to ensure that all the parameters are within the established limitsNote (1).